 Saho River runs through Nara City.
 In Japan,there are many rivers lined up with numerous cherry trees.
 People sit and enjoy the beautiful view on the river bank or walk under the canopy of cherry trees.

 Though there is diversity of the Japanese spirit from region to region, cherry blossoms have been at the core of Japanese cultural and aesthetic tradition as a whole.

-Sakura is everywhere: in the neighborhood, in the schoolyards, between skyscrapers, along rivers, in the ditches, needless to say parks, historic temples, shrines, and castles...., at Starbucks, on my kimono, at tea time, and everywhere else.
+Sakura is everywhere: in neighborhood, in schoolyards, between skyscrapers, along rivers, in parks, historic temples, shrines, and castles...., at Starbucks, on my kimono, in a tea cup, and everywhere else.

 See you next year!